vultisig/verifier/testdata/plugin-smoke-test/README.md

 ## For Plugin Developers

-Your plugin server must implement at minimum:
+Your plugin server must implement all of the following endpoints:

-### Required
+### 1. Recipe Specification (Required)
 ```
 GET /plugin/recipe-specification
 ```